3meraldK/RON-formableGenerator/README.md

 # ron-formabler
-This webpage will generate an accurate Roblox Rise of Nations formable template.
-I still see it's in usage by the community, so the project is ongoing.
-To use, fill out required labels, and then copy the output form.
+This webpage generates an accurate Roblox Rise of Nations formable/mission template.
+As of mid 2024, it seems to be still in usage by the community.
+To use it, fill out required labels, and then copy the output form to clipboard.